Sunday 1:00 PM - 3:30 PM

 Hubbard County reserves the right to terminate visitation privileges for disruptive activities.
 Visitation may be cancelled due to emergencies within or outside of the Detention Center.

-The only property that will be accepted by detention center staff on behalf of an inmate is prescription medication and eyeglasses and clothing appropriate for release and work release.
+The only property that will be accepted by detention center staff on behalf of an inmate is prescription medication, eyeglasses, and clothing appropriate for release and work release.
 Property left at the HCDC will be disposed of 30 days after release.

 Prescription medication will only be accepted if the medication is in the original packaging (no pill boxes) and the inmate's name is on the packaging.
 The prescription must be current.